pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Inter-Institution Transfer (IIT) Service

 You can request a transfer of funds through Citibank® Online: (1) from your eligible Citibank account 4  to a verified account you hold at another financial institution in the United States; or (2) from a verified account you hold at another financial institution in the United States to your eligible Citibank account in the United States.
 Citibank generally uses the ACH Network to execute the Inter-Institution Transfer requests, but other methods of transfer may also be used.
 All requests must be made through Citibank® Online and are subject to the terms of this Manual, your Inter-Institution Transfer Service agreement, and other agreements and applicable laws and regulations, in each case as in effect from time to time.
 Currently, there are no fees to send or receive funds using the Inter-Institution Transfer Service.
 We reserve the right to change the fees charged for the use of the Inter-Institution Transfer Service.
 A copy of the Fee Schedule for the Inter-Institution Transfer Service is provided with your Inter-Institution Transfer user agreement.
 Please note that per-transfer and aggregate limits apply to both incoming and outgoing transfers.

 In addition, minimum available balance requirements apply to both incoming and outgoing transfers.
 Please refer to your Inter-Institution Transfer user agreement for specific information regarding these restrictions.

 ## Mastercard® MoneySend

 You can use your Debit Card to send funds person-to-person, or receive funds from a person, business or governmental agency through participating merchants and merchant web sites using Mastercard MoneySend.
 You can send up to $1,000 per calendar day and $10,000 per month when making a person to person transfer and up to $2,500 per calendar day and $10,000 per month when receiving person to person transfers.
 You can receive up to $50,000 per calendar month from a business or governmental agency.
-Payments you receive will appear on your statement as "MoneySend Credit" and funds you transfer to another person will appear on your statement as "MoneySend Debit."
+Payments you receive will appear on your statement as 'MoneySend Credit' and funds you transfer to another person will appear on your statement as 'MoneySend Debit.'

 ## Footnotes:

 - 3 For Citibank Global Transfer service limits for International Personal Bank U.S. clients in the Citigold® Private Client International, Citigold® International, Citi International Personal, Citi Global Executive Preferred, and Citi Global Executive Account Packages, please refer to your respective Marketplace Addendum.
 - 4 Eligible accounts are Citibank accounts (i.e. deposit accounts) owned by the Citibank® Online user (initiator of the transaction) that accepts ACH transactions.
 You must own both the Citibank account and the external account in order to make a transfer using Inter Institution Transfer (IIT) Service.
 Transfers to third parties are not permitted.

-Electronic Banking |

-41

 ## Zelle®